beyzabasak862/toploc-conv-search/README.md

 | NUMA nodes | 4 | **1** |
 | Isolation method | `numactl --cpunodebind` | not applicable — single NUMA node |

-**Divergence from the papers' protocol.** The original work runs retrieval under `numactl`, confining execution to a single CPU socket and its local memory.
-Pegasus has only **one NUMA node**, so this isolation technique does not apply (there is no second socket to isolate against).
-This most affects the IVF timing methodology in Paper 1 — see its README.

-**Practical note for reproducing a run:** launch long-running search scripts with `python3 -u` (unbuffered stdout) under `nohup`, and check `uptime` / `htop` beforehand — several early runs were contaminated by co-tenant load on the shared server (visible as physically inconsistent latencies, e.g. a smaller `k` reporting higher latency than a larger `k`).

 ---